NazmuMasood/FineDine-Restaurant-Management-System/README.md

 # Restaurant-Management-System
-The app is an efficient restaurant management app which helps manage the employee department, inventory and all also allows customers to order food online
+FineDine is an efficient restaurant management app which helps manage the employee department, inventory and all also allows customers to order food online

 ## Screenshots of the app
 ### Login